 - 8 Re-save the CMS saved system, to return the 19E minidisk (Y-disk) to 'shared' status.
-See the section 'Placing (Serviced) Components into Production' in z/VM Service Guide for detailed information about how to save the CMS saved system. - 9 Initialize RACF.
+See the section 'Placing (Serviced) Components into Production' in z/VM Service Guide for detailed information about how to save the CMS saved system. - 9 Initialize RACF from the system operator's console.